deakinmt/entsoe_outage_models/README.md

 ---
-apiDoc - various bits of documentation from entsoe's API website entsoeData - firectory which entsoe data is downloaded into misc - miscellaneous
+apiDoc - various bits of documentation from entsoe's API website entsoeData - firectory which entsoe data is downloaded into gallery - directory to save figures by default misc - miscellaneous